 - Preclinical non-GLP toxicology and toxicogenetics

-- Identification of biomarkers that predict drug effect
+- Identification of biomarkers that quantify or predict drug effect

 - Design and execution of Phase I clinical trials of novel agents